Language Learning Resources

 Notebook // I honestly feel that taking notes by hand helps me to retain the information I’m learning so I always keep a notebook with me.

-Highlighters // I color code my notes so that I can see where I learned different bits of information and so I know what I plan on doing with it once it’s written down.
+Highlighters (Amazon Link) // I color code my notes so that I can see where I learned different bits of information and so I know what I plan on doing with it once it’s written down.

-Pens // You can’t take handwritten notes without pens!
+Pens (Amazon Link) // You can’t take handwritten notes without pens!
 I like these pens from Bic because they write smoothly and I don’t smear them.
 Has anyone else ever noticed that the kind of pen you uses affects the quality of your penmanship?

-A way to record yourself or your lessons (your phone will do) // If you’re already investing money into lessons, it makes sense to get the most out of them.
+A way to record yourself or your lessons (your phone will do) (Amazon Link) // If you’re already investing money into lessons, it makes sense to get the most out of them.
 I like to record my lessons so I can reference them later if I have questions.

 A teacher or language exchange partner // I put off speaking for far too long and now I regret it.
 Don’t do what I did!
 Get speaking and comprehension practice in ASAP.